ODFL Iron Condor Strategy

 ODFL (Old Dominion Freight Line, Inc.), in the Industrials sector, (Trucking industry), listed on NASDAQ.

-Old Dominion Freight Line, Inc. operates as a less-than-truckload (LTL) motor carrier in the United States and North America.
-It provides regional, inter-regional, and national LTL services, including expedited transportation.
-The company also offers various value-added services, such as container drayage, truckload brokerage, and supply chain consulting.
-As of December 31, 2021, it owned and operated 10,403 tractors, 27,917 linehaul trailers, and 13,303 pickup and delivery trailers; 3 fleet maintenance centers; and 251 service centers.
-Old Dominion Freight Line, Inc. was founded in 1934 and is headquartered in Thomasville, North Carolina.
+Old Dominion Freight Line, Inc. (ODFL) serves as a prominent less-than-truckload (LTL) freight carrier operating across the United States and North America.
+The company's offerings include LTL shipping solutions at regional, inter-regional, and national levels, often featuring expedited delivery options.
+Furthermore, ODFL provides a variety of supplementary services, such as container drayage, truckload brokerage, and supply chain consultancy.
+As of December 31, 2021, its extensive infrastructure comprised 10,403 tractors, 27,917 linehaul trailers, and 13,303 pickup and delivery trailers, supported by 3 fleet maintenance centers and 251 service facilities.
+Founded in 1934, Old Dominion Freight Line, Inc. has its corporate headquarters situated in Thomasville, North Carolina.

 What is a iron condor on ODFL?